What Is Ipe Decking? Benefits, Uses, and Best Alternative

-What You Should Know About Ipe Decking
+What You Should Know About Ipe Decking: Benefits, Drawbacks & Best Alternatives

 Ipe (pronounced EE-pay), also known as Brazilian Walnut, is a dense exotic hardwood tree originating from the tropical forests of the Amazonian regions of South America.
+Ipe lumber with its main source from Brazil, is one of the most known Brazilian hardwood, has been popular in North American for decades due to its natural preservatives extract in its wood.
+There is no comparison in terms of quality and beauty of plastic composite decking against natural Ipe hardwood deck.

-Why Ipe Decking is so Popular?
+Why Ipe Deck is so Popular?

-Ipe Harvesting Practices
+Ipe Hardwood Harvesting Practices

 Illegal harvesting has been the major issue with all rainforest timber and has been documented many times.
 Even though many South American countries attempt to regulate the problem it's still extremely difficult to ensure the harvested lumber is legally taken.

-Ipe Decking Uncertainties
+Ipe Hardwood Lumber Uncertainties

 Ipe Decking Issues

 Ipe is a natural rain forest tropical wood that is extremely hard, dense and can be milled into extremely long planks.
 This makes it an attractive choice for decking.
 At the same time it is known for cupping, buckling and twisting which make it difficult to install, Ipe should be acclimated to its surroundings before installation.
-Like all woods, ipe is not dimensionally stable, meaning it will grow and shrink as temperatures and humidity changes.
+Like all woods, Ipe is not dimensionally stable, meaning it will grow and shrink as temperatures and humidity changes.

 Ipe Decking Installation

-The Smart Alternative to Ipe Decking
+The Smart Alternative to Ipe Deck

 See below how dassoXTR exterior bamboo decking compares to ipe decking